GoogleCloudPlatform/ml-on-gcp/sklearn/hpsearch/README.md

 1. Run `pip install -r requirements.txt`

-1. Follow the steps in one of the notebooks:
+Now you are ready to ollow the steps in one of the notebooks to go through the workflow:

 	- [GridSearchCV Notebook](gke_grid_search.ipynb)

 	- [RandomizedSearchCV Notebook](gke_randomized_search.ipynb)

 	- [BayesSearchCV Notebook](gke_bayes_search.ipynb).